DAIvdetango/Tableau-project/README.md

 3. Hover over visualizations to view tooltips and additional details.
 4. Switch between different views using parameters and set actions.

 ---

-## Presentation and Feedback

-The project was presented in two stages:
-1. **Business Presentation**: Demonstrated the dashboard's functionality, layout, and business insights to potential stakeholders.
-2. **Technical Presentation**: Explained the data model, calculated fields, visualization implementation, and answered questions from peers and instructors.

----